Gärten der Sinne

 Environmental / Deutschland

-Three-part work positioned across a post-mining forest in Brandenburg, Niederlausitz (Lower Lusatia), Deutschland—a landscape strip-mined for brown coal until its natural systems collapsed.
-The site’s deep history is rooted in the region’s Slavic occupation.
+Three-part work situated across a post-mining forest in Brandenburg, Niederlausitz (Lower Lusatia), Deutschland—a landscape strip-mined for brown coal until its natural systems collapsed.
+The site’s deeper history is rooted in early Slavic occupation.

-At ground level, there is a steel feeding manger filled with orchard grass (Dactylis glomerata).
-Nine meters high, a steel basket containing the same grass hangs between trees.
-Plastic nursery containers from failed reforestation attempts scatter across the forest floor as permanent debris.
+At ground level, a steel feeding manger is filled with orchard grass (Dactylis glomerata).
+Nine meters above, a second steel basket containing the same grass is suspended between trees.
+Plastic nursery containers from failed reforestation efforts remain scattered across the forest floor as permanent debris.

 Steel, Orchard Grass (Dactylis glomerata)